DatWins/blogtesting/content/posts/hugo-images/index.md

 ![img](problem.webp "PNGs on light and dark mode")

 I wanted a quick way to define light and dark mode images for Hugo.
+Also, controlling image size easily would be great too.

 ## Solution